 The benefits of a healthy lifestyle

 Research shows that a healthy lifestyle has a positive effect on bone at all ages.
 This includes a healthy, well-balanced diet, plenty of exercise and keeping active in later life, safe sunlight exposure to provide vitamin D and avoiding smoking and excessive levels of alcohol.
 These measures are important in helping to maintain healthy bones and can adequately support bone health in individuals at low risk of a fracture.
 For more information, see the charity’s website or our booklet.
 All About Osteoporosis and our booklet, Exercise and Osteoporosis.

 Other complementary approaches

-It isn’t possible to provide information on all the numerous complementary therapies available and whilst there may be no direct evidence of these improving bone health, these may still have a positive benefit on how you manage your general health and well-being.
+It isn’t possible to provide information on all the numerous complementary therapies available and, whilst there may be no direct evidence of these improving bone health, they may still have a positive benefit on how you manage your general health and well-being.